DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 We are diving right into a real world project, the Durable Drupal Website, in order to demonstrate DurableDrupal Lean.

-T> ## An overview of DurableDrupal Lean is available if you prefer to see that before diving in.
-T>
-T> Sometimes books should be read backwards!
-We invite you to jump over to the [DurableDrupal Lean Process Overview - Appendix 1](#appendix01).
-We didn't want to force you to read that first, but it's there, either as an overview now, or later as a handy reference, guide and resource center.

 So just where do we dive in?
 Where does inception live in any project?

 ## Project Inception lives in the Vision and preparation for the Team Project Kickoff